lanl/pinyon/conf/README.txt

 Please use the configuration file provided with the MDCS (mdcs/conf/mongodb.conf), to be sure to have the minimum required security for your database.
 You can find more information about MongoDB security: http://docs.mongodb.org/manual/administration/security-checklist/

 Required: Edit the file conf/mongodb.conf and replace the value of dbPath by the path on your system (path/to/mdcs/data/db).
-By default, this is given as a relative path from the root directory of Powerwall
+By default, this is given as a relative path from the root directory of pinyon

 Required: Please follow these instructions to set up authentication for your database:
 - Add mongodb/bin folder to your path for more convenience